 Nestled in 48 acres of land in the heart of Dublin 8, IMMA’s home is the extraordinary historical site of the Royal Hospital Kilmainham.
 Our programme extends beyond the gallery space, activating the beautiful grounds and buildings of the entire campus.
 A visit to IMMA can include time to discover, connect and reflect in our galleries, grounds, formal gardens, meadows, café or shop.
 You’ll find important info to inform your visit below.
 We look forward to welcoming you to IMMA.

-We are delighted to welcome visitors back to IMMA as we reopen our campus from Monday 29 June and our galleries from Tuesday 30 June.
-Please visit our webpage IMMA Reopens for further details of our phased opening, new outdoor programme, exhibitions and how to book your tickets.
-We would like to reassure you that we have been working hard to prepare for your safe return.
+We are delighted to welcome visitors back to IMMA.
+We would like to reassure you that we have been working hard implementing the Government’s Work Safety Protocol and Living with Covid-19 Plan in preparation for your safe return.
 Please visit the webpage Your Safe Visit to IMMA for details of safely procedures during your visit.

 IMMA is open to the general public 6 days a week.
 The museum is closed on Mondays, except Bank Holidays.
 Last Admission to any individual exhibition gallery is 5.15pm.
 See full opening hours below.